OpenStudioLabs/openstudiolabs/index.md

 If you're a **Maintainer**, seeking engineering support for your project, please contact us.

-**Sponsors** needed to support our work, please contact us to learn the many benefits of sponsoring.
+**Sponsors** are needed to fund our work, please contact us to learn the many benefits of sponsoring.